StarlingXWeb/starlingx-website/src/pages/blog/starlingx-dual-stack-support.md

 ## Distributed Cloud Operations

-The Distributed Cloud architecture is what differentiates StarloingX from most other cloud platforms, and therefore it has been crucial that it supports the dual-stack configuration option as well.
+The Distributed Cloud architecture is what differentiates StarlingX from most other cloud platforms, and therefore it has been crucial that it supports the dual-stack configuration option as well.
 Subclouds can be installed in dual-stack mode if their version is new enough to supports it.
-When this setuip is used, all operational communication between the system controller and subclouds uses the primary address pool.
+When this setup is used, all operational communication between the system controller and subclouds uses the primary address pool.

 It is also important to note, that the System Controller and subclouds can operate in different network modes, however, they must share the same primary address family in the OAM and management networks (for subclouds this can be OAM and admin networks).
-The Geo redundancy feature also uses the primary pools to communicate.
+The geo-redundancy feature also uses the primary pools to communicate.

 ## Kubernetes Configuration

 When dual-stack mode is used with Kubernetes, the OAM, cluster-host, cluster-service, and cluster-pod networks must be configured for dual-stack support.
-And be mindful that runtime changes trigger quick restarts for the kube-API-server and kube-controller-manager pods.
+And be mindful that runtime changes trigger quick restarts for the kube-apiserver and kube-controller-manager pods.

 Once the system is deployed and configured, new pods will automatically receive both primary and secondary addresses.
 At the same time, existing pods may retain their current primary addresses and require restarts to acquire secondary addresses.

 ## Runtime Configuration

-You can also update a running system to use dual-stack, follow the steps outlined in the guide, which include adding address pools and associating them with networks.
+You can also update a running system to use dual-stack, follow the steps outlined in the [documentation](https://docs.starlingx.io/system_configuration/kubernetes/dual-stack-support-318550fd91b5.html), which include adding address pools and associating them with networks.
 In the scenario of reverting to single-stack configuration, you will need to remove the network association with the address pool.

 # Configuring a Kubernetes network with dual-stack